panduro97/trello/README.md

 We need to connect with Trello's API to show in a web UI the Workplaces, Boards and Cards.

-The user must be able to CRUD the data, like for example, create a new card for a board, edit the name of a board or even delete a board with all its cards included.

 The rules are the following:

 * FE: Use React or Vue as Framework.